 To summarize:

-An endpoint is a digital twin that you created for your device in Kaa.
-An active endpoint is the one actively communicating data with / from Kaa in a billing cycle.
-When you have an endpoint in a platform, but no data exchange related to that endpoint occurs, the endpoint is not considered active.
+An endpoint is a digital twin you created for your device in Kaa.
+An active endpoint is the one actively communicating data with/from Kaa in a billing cycle.
+When you have an endpoint on a platform but no data exchange related to that endpoint occurs, the endpoint is not considered active.

 That said, it is up to you what part of your device you want to call an endpoint.
-For example, you may create one endpoint for your smart fridge or split it into several - one for a freezer, one for a lighting unit, etc. Or, maybe, what you need is an endpoint representing an entire kitchen because you only need to measure total electricity consumption by all the appliances located there.
-Our pricing policiy, thus, is based on the number of active endpoints currently used by your Kaa account.
+For example, you may create one endpoint for your smart fridge or split it into several: one for a freezer, one for a lighting unit, etc. Or, maybe, what you need is an endpoint representing an entire kitchen because you only need to measure total electricity consumption by all the appliances located there.
+Our pricing policy, therefore, is based on the number of active endpoints currently used by your Kaa account.

-It depends on how you want to represent a gateway and connected sensors on the platform.
-If they constitute one logical entity - it is one endpoint, otherwise - multiple.
+The number of endpoints you are charged for depends on how you want to represent your gateway and sensors on the platform.

-Out of the box, Kaa supports the following popular protocols: plain MQTT, MQTT/TLS, MQTT/Websocket, plain HTTP, HTTP/TLS.
-You can also create custom comnnectivity protocols or use the Kaa IoT Gateway for a broad variety of connectivity options.
+Out of the box, Kaa supports the following popular protocols: plain MQTT, MQTT/TLS, MQTT/Websocket, plain HTTP, and HTTP/TLS.
+You can also create custom connectivity protocols, use an IoT gateway, or integrate Node-RED for a broad variety of connectivity options.

-For the most popular MQTT protocol, Kaa ensures secure connection of your IoT devices by utilizing SSL/TLS certificates for authentication and encryption.
-As for the user communication, we use HTTPS protocol to safeguard any sensitive data that is being sent between user and Kaa, and OAuth 2.0 industry-standard protocol for authorization for secure access to APIs.
+For the most popular MQTT protocol, Kaa ensures a secure connection to your IoT devices by utilizing SSL/TLS certificates for authentication and encryption.
+As for user communication, we use the HTTPS protocol to safeguard any sensitive data that is being sent between the user and Kaa and the OAuth 2.0 industry-standard protocol for authorization for secure access to APIs.

 The first generation of the Kaa platform was open-source and it's still available for download on our website.
 However, the new generation of Kaa offers a superior feature set and a more flexible, cloud-native architecture based on microservices.
 It is also easier to use.
 That's why we recommend using the latest generation of Kaa for all our users.
-We made the transition between the open-source and enterprise Kaa generations as smooth as possible for our community by introducing an unlimited free plan for 5 devices and making the platform as customizable as possible.
+We made the transition between the open-source and enterprise Kaa generations as smooth as possible for our community by introducing a 14 days free trial plan for 5 devices and making the platform as customizable as possible.

 Yes, white labeling is available for Kaa.
 Contact us to learn more.